JDiegox86/JDiegox86/README.md

 - 🌱 I’m currently learning **Deno and Python**

-- 👨‍💻 All of my projects are available at [www.jdiegox86.io](www.jdiegox86.io)

 - 📝 I regularly write articles about programming and something else [https://medium.com/@jdiegox86](https://medium.com/@jdiegox86)

 - ⚡ Fun fact **I'm like a sponge I like to absorb a little of everything**